isomerpages/moe-meetoh/_information/Advertisement for Canteen.md

 **Application Procedure**

 1. Download and complete the application form.
-You may also request for a hardcopy from the School’s General Office.
+You may also request for a hardcopy from the School’s Security Officer at Gate 1.
 * [Application Form]

 2. Attached the following documents together with the application form: